P1-Ro/mini-remote-downloader/README.md

-    "url": "http://example.com",     // url to be downloaded "name": "example" [optional],    // new name of downloaded file "category": "example" [optional] // subfolder in downloads folder }
+    "url": "http://example.com",     // url to be downloaded "name": "example" [optional],    // new name of downloaded file "category": "example" [optional] // subfolder in downloads folder "audioOnly": true [optional]     // if you want to download only audio from Youtube }
 ```
 And also use `Authorization` header with same `USERNAME` and `PASSWORD` you set in `confix.yml` , otherwise you will get **`401 Unathorized`** response